mimikefas/Midong-Kefas/README.md

 Midong Kefas
 DATA ANALYTICS PORTFOLIO
 About
-This is a repository that I created to track my Data Analytics progress and also build on my skills as I embark on my journey.
 Good day, I am Mdong Kefas I am an Economist with an analytic background and currently in a learning path with IWD data camp striving to improve my skills.
 With my strong background in Economics I will be able to drive insights from data and also evaluate how Economic indicators (GDP, Inflation, Monetary policy, Unemployment rate) affects the economy.
 I am an entry level data analyst ready to improve my sills in the world of technology.

 After my learning process I had little challenges with data interaction which led to my personal learning journey.
 In the process of learning I was able to work on complex real world dataset to be able to identify consumption pattern, sales trend and patterns.
 I gained experienced in sales trend, revenue pattern, cost efficiency, consumption pattern which I believe will be a great value in my in my analytics journey.